Zetland

 Zetland features high concentrations of group households and lone person households, with a higher-than-average median household size

-Family households constitute 53.1% of all households, including 11.4% couples with children, 35.4% couples without children, and 4.3% single parent families.
-Non-family households comprise the remaining 46.9%, with lone person households at 31.7% and group households making up 15.3% of the total.
-The median household size is 2.0 people, larger than the Greater Sydney average of 1.9.
+Family households account for 53.1% of all households, including 11.4% couples with children, 35.4% couples without children, and 4.3% single parent families.
+Non-family households constitute the remaining 46.9%, with lone person households at 31.7% and group households comprising 15.3%.
+The median household size is 2.0 people, which is larger than the Greater Sydney average of 1.9.

 Frequently Asked Questions - Households